COMM2001 Communication and Mass Media

 - Students are able to (1) identify, discuss and evaluate key research methods and concepts from the fields of communication and media studies; (2) discuss the role of media in shaping communicative discourses and critically engage with the notion of media effects; (3) apply various theories, concepts and discourse analytic tools to the analysis of mass media texts; (4) identify and critique the ideologies expressed within the mass media; (5) understand the construction of advertising and journalistic texts; (6) research a topic through the collection, analysis and interpretation of data; (7) express research findings and ideas coherently and logically in oral and written formats; and (8) demonstrate cooperation and leadership in peer learning group contexts and participation in discussion settings.

-- Typically this unit is assessed in the following ways: (1) presentations; (2) written assessment; and (3) participation.
+- Indicative assessments in this unit are as follows: (1) presentations; (2) written assessment; and (3) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.